Metalcore: Origins: late 1980s and 1990s

 Bridgeport, Connecticut's Hatebreed released their debut album Satisfaction is the Death of Desire in 1997.
 The album helped the band achieve underground success, selling 158,000 copies, according to Nielsen SoundScan, and holds the record for Victory Record's best selling debut album.
 The band's style merged classic hardcore with beatdown and metalcore, while also overtly referencing metal bands like Slayer.
 In a 2015 Metal Hammer article, writer Stephen Hill stated "The difference between Hatebreed and many of their influences is that where a band like Madball were happy to co-exist with metal bands without feeling like they were part of the same scene, Hatebreed actively went out of their way to become the hardcore band metal fans listen to."
 Other influential metalcore bands of the time include Shai Hulud, Zao and Disembodied.

 Orange County, California metalcore band Eighteen Visions contrasted the metalcore scene's usual hyper masculine aesthetic of "army and sports clothes" with "skinny jeans, eyeliner and hairstyles influenced by Orgy and Unbroken".
 This visual style led to the band being called "fashioncore".
 Jasamine White-Gluz of Exclaim! wrote that Eighteen Visions look "more like a boy band than a popular hardcore group.
 Critics tag the band for putting fashion at the centre of their music, but it adds a playful and interesting touch to a band that sounds much tougher than it looks."
 A scene of bands in Orange County including Bleeding Through, Avenged Sevenfold and Atreyu continued this in Eighteen Visions' wake, and influenced emo and scene fashion in the coming decade.

 As the decade drew to a close, a wave of metalcore bands began incorporating elements of melodic death metal into their sound.
 This formed an early version of what would become the melodic metalcore genre, with Shadows Fall's Somber Eyes to the Sky (1997), Undying's This Day All Gods Die (1999), Darkest Hour's The Prophecy Fulfilled (1999), Unearth's Above the Fall of Man (1999), Prayer for Cleansing's Rain in Endless Fall (1999) being some of the style's earliest releases.
 CMJ writer Anthony Delia also credited Florida's Poison the Well and their first two releases The Opposite of December...
 A Season of Separation (1999) and Tear from the Red (2002) as "design[ing] the template for most of" the melodic metalcore bands to come.
+Alternative Press Magazine described melodic metalcore as the "breakdown-heavy counterpart" of melodic death metal, referring to the latter genre as the "founding ancestor" of the former.
+At the Gates' 1995 album Slaughter of the Soul was influential for many melodic metalcore bands.
+Malcolm Dome of Revolver wrote that without the album, modern North American melodic metalcore acts such as As I Lay Dying and All That Remains "wouldn't even exist."